theupdateframework/taps/tap4.md

 Adopters must implement a mechanism that directs TUF to the specific repository (or repositories) from which metadata and target files should be downloaded.
 Assignments of files to repositories are controlled by sets of instructions called mappings.

 Each mapping contains the following elements:

 A. An ordered list of one or more repositories.
-When the updater is instructed to download metadata or target files, it tries each repository in the order listed.
+When the updater is instructed to download metadata or target files, it tries each repository in the order listed until a threshold of repositories in agreement about the metadata has been reached.

 B. A list of file paths associated with the ordered list of one or more repositories.
 This element supports implementations like the one outlined in